 Even as Bruce played on, a string of girls climbed onto the Garden stage and kissed him, one of them avec vigueur.
 Steve Morse of The Boston Globe later wrote that he had never seen such joy onstage.
 None of us had!

-Exhausted and yet clearly exhilarated, The Boss ended the second set with Eddie Floyd’s 1967 soul anthem, “Raise Your Hand,” later made famous by Janis Joplin.
+Exhausted and yet clearly exhilarated, The Boss ended the second set with Eddie Floyd’s 1967 soul anthem, “Raise Your Hand,” a standard later made famous by Janis Joplin.
 For this one, Springsteen played the role of a lounge singer and worked the audience with an old-fashioned standing mike as his main prop.
 That he ended up singing on top of the stage’s tallest speaker system, some 15 feet off the ground, made it even more remarkable!
-While Bruce was dancing, crooning, and carousing, it was the translucent sax work of “The Big Man”, who drove the musical bus on this number to the last note.
+While Bruce was dancing, crooning, and carousing, it was the translucent sax work of “The Big Man,” who drove the musical bus on this number to the last note.

 After five minutes of an entire Boston audience screaming, “BRRRRUUUUUUUCCCEEE,” Springsteen and the E Street Band came on for a mindblowing rendition of Gary “U. S.” Bond’s 1961 top ten hit, “Quarter to Three.”
 Forever a zealous fan of early rock ‘n roll, Bruce was determined to conclude the evening playing from the Book of Genesis.
 When the last note was struck and the audience enveloped him in a wall of sound that was somewhere between a scream and a cry, The Boss shouted out, “Thank you, Boston!
 As always – keep rocking!

 20 minutes later, I poured into an impossibly crowded subway car and headed back to the Woodland T-stop feeling as if I had just pitched a nine-inning shutout.
 Dripping with sweat – we all were – people commenced high-fiving one another as we boarded the train.
-As if on cue, many of the passengers, all of whom had just attended the concert, spontaneously broke into their own version of “Prove It All Night” as we rolled on into the Boston night on the Green Line.
+As if on cue, many of the passengers, all of whom had just attended the concert, spontaneously broke into their own version of “Prove It All Night” as we rolled on into the Boston night on the teeming Green Line trolley.

 Many times in life, we invest way too much passion in the stuff of dreams that we sometimes fail to love what is right in front of us.
 In the end, life is not about searching for the things that can be found, but it is about letting the unexpected happen and finding things you never searched for previously.
 As he had done throughout the legendary “Darkness Tour” during the last seven months of 1978, Bruce Springsteen ended up giving all of us who had attended his concert that evening a reason to believe.